 The “nanosecond” rule is merely a collaborative opinion on the part of many tax and Section 1031 experts, which refers to how long an Exchanger needs to wait before entering into a cash out refinance, after closing on a replacement property.
 The logic behind this “rule” is that once an Exchanger owns the replacement property and refinances it, thereby incurring a repayment obligation, they are in the same position as anyone else owning property and refinancing it.
 Most experts caution that the Exchanger should not arrange refinancing while completing acquisition of the replacement property, nor have it pre-arranged prior to the acquisition.
 Best practice is to begin the cash out refinance process after completing the replacement property acquisition.

 Is personal use of my relinquished or replacement property allowed?
+Or, is property eligible for Section 1031 treatment if I’ve had some personal use of it?

 The IRS issued Rev. Proc.
 2008-16 in March, 2008, which gave taxpayers (Exchangers) “Safe Harbor” guidance on what qualifies a dwelling unit as “held for productive use in a trade or business or for investment” under Section 1031.
 It states that the IRS will not challenge whether a dwelling unit qualifies for Section 1031 treatment if the following requirements are met: